AccelerationConsortium/ac-microcourses/docs/certificate-framework.md

 ## 💡 Building a "Hello World" for self-driving labs

 Discover the essential principles of self-driving laboratories (SDLs) by building a "Hello World" SDL from scratch.
 In this asynchronous, remote course, you will build a self-driving color matcher using dimmable LEDs and a light sensor.
 This introduction will help you implement hardware/software communication via MQTT, database integration via MongoDB, microcontroller programming with a Raspberry Pi Pico W, and optimization via the Adaptive Experimentation (Ax) Platform.
 The course will conclude with an expansion of the demo to the research-relevant task of continuously logging temperature, humidity, pressure, light, and accelerometer data.

+### 🔑 Recommended Prerequisites <!-- alternative: ✅ -->

-For participants to complete this course within the expected timeframe (15-20 hours), intermediate proficiency in Python programming is recommended.
+For participants to complete this course within the expected timeframe (approx. 20 hours), intermediate proficiency in Python programming is recommended.

-### 🎯 Learning Outcomes <!-- Merge LO and C/S? into table?
-Maybe not - implies one-to-one correspondence between the lines-->
+### 🎯 Learning Outcomes

 - Describe key terms and principles of self-driving labs
 - Send commands and receive sensor data over WiFi using standard frameworks such as MQTT